Of Course NPR and the BBC are State Media

 Funnily enough, NPR in the past hasn’t been shy at all about stating (over and over again) how utterly it relies on government funding.
 “Federal funding is essential to public radio's service to the American public and its continuation is critical for both stations and program producers, including NPR,” it still declares on its own website (bold in the original).
 “The loss of federal funding would undermine the stations' ability to pay NPR for programming, thereby weakening the institution.”

-But all this may actually obscure the more fundamental issue, which that there is in fact no clear distinction at all to be made between the state and all those “non-government” organizations (like NPR) dedicated to furthering the same agenda as the state while operating in parallel to it.
+But all this may actually obscure the more fundamental issue, which is that there is in fact no clear distinction at all to be made between the state and all those “non-government” organizations (like NPR) dedicated to furthering the same agenda as the state while operating in parallel to it.

 Anyone with enough experience abroad in the developing world may have heard the term “GONGO” before.
 A GONGO is a “Government-Organized Non-Governmental Organization.”
 GONGOs are set up by governments to advance their interests “independently” through “civil society,” though typically no one in the more honestly corrupt parts of the world really pretends they are actually very independent.
 While often taking on flourishing lives of their own after their birth, such NGOs can help accomplish various missions helpful to the state, in all kinds of ways.